suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.Project

 The name of the project.
-This value is set by the `project` parameter.
-If parameter is notsupplied, the default value is the value of the `Build.DefinitionName` variable.
+If the variable is not supplied, the default value is the value of the `Build.DefinitionName` variable.

 ### Carpenter.Project.Path